aludayalu/exunreg24/data/invite.md

 ## **Independent vs School Participation**

-Participants can either represent their respective schools (counted as “school participation”), or represent a team or go themselves for an event without affiliation to any school (counted as “independent participation”) with a customized team name.
+Participants can either represent their respective schools (counted as "school participation"), or represent a team or go themselves for an event without affiliation to any school (counted as "independent participation") with a customized team name.

 Independent participation will only be allowed for events that will be completely online, i.e., Sudocrypt v14.0, ExML, Turing Test, Build: Unreality, Spacetech and Competitive Programming Prelims.